-Yes, there's still an element of managing the cleaners and making sure they've done their job.
-But they're proactive enough to stop most of the problems happening in the first place.
+Yes, there's still an element of managing the cleaners and making sure they've done their job, but a facilities manager is proactive enough to stop most of the problems happening in the first place.

 That's what an IT support partner does.
 We take a proactive approach.
 We do as much as we can in the background to stop things from going wrong in the first place.